|Welcome to Nintendo Jeopardy, exclusively at NReviews! This

 2. Basic Jeopardy Rules

-aloud.
+reads it aloud.
 In Jeopardy, the 'questions' are actually answers and the 'answers' are really questions.
 For

-example if somebody chose the category of "Super Mario Bros." for 2 points, the 'question' would read, "This is Mario's brother."
+example if somebody chose the category of "Super Mario Bros." for 2 points, the 'question' would read, "This is

-read the answer to it.
-In this case, the player who last chose the category chooses the next category as well.
-If somebody
+time and read the answer to it.
+In this case, the player who last chose the category chooses the next category as

-each round as well.
+for each round as well.
 A good time limit would be 15 minutes.
-Move on to the second round, which contains twice as many
+Move on to the second round, which contains twice

 3. Jeopardy Question Format